heleneshaikh/converter/README.md

 # Converter
 This is a Symfony 4 project for my job application at Inventis.

+## Run the project
-## Run the project with these 2 commands
+I have added to build folder to my repo, so that you can easily run the project with only these 2 commands:

 `composer install` to install the dependencies.

 `php bin/console server:run` to run the Symfony server.